-To select an image ratio that suits your need (no matter what aspect the source is), you can follow one of the following steps.
+To change the projected image ratio (no matter what aspect the source is):

-- Press Aspect repeatedly. - Go to the DISPLAY > Aspect Ratio menu and press Enter.
-Press ▲/▼ to select an aspect ratio to suit the format of the video signal and your display requirements.
+- 1. Open the OSD menu and go to the DISPLAY > Aspect Ratio menu. - Press Enter. - Press ▲/▼ to select an aspect ratio to suit the format of the video signal and your display requirements.